High School Overview

 Education to meet our ever changing world

 Academic achievement is promoted through a curriculum that is both intellectually challenging and artistically integrated.
-Our academic program is college preparatory and our academic standards surpass University of California entrance requirements.
+Our high school program is college preparatory and our academic standards surpass University of California entrance requirements.

 Core subjects are taught in the morning lesson—a double period lasting three to four weeks.
 This concentrated course work explores one subject intensively through lecture, discussion, written and artistic projects that allow for deep immersion into the subject matter.
 The morning lesson is followed by classes in English, mathematics, world language, music, art, and physical education.